 A Local Recovery Committee was established to coordinate the clean-up of public domain areas and private residences impacted by the fire.
 The Committee was coordinated by City of Newcastle, and included Environmental Protection Authority (EPA), Public Works Advisory, NSW Health and SafeWork NSW.

-The Local Recovery Committee developed a detailed Emergency Asbestos Management Plan which outlines the impact of the event and the clean-up process.
+The Local Recovery Committee developed a detailed Emergency Asbestos Management Plan (EAMP) which outlines the impact of the event and the clean-up process.

 On behalf of the Local Recovery Committee, we would like to thank the local community, contractors and consultants and government partners who have contributed to the clean-up.

 All public domain areas (parks, footpaths, roads, playgrounds, community gardens, sporting fields etc) have been cleaned to remove asbestos containing debris and cleared by Licensed Asbestos Assessors.